Volatile (astrogeology)

 Volatiles are the group of chemical elements and chemical compounds that can be readily vaporized.
 In contrast with volatiles, elements and compounds that are not readily vaporized are known as refractory substances.

-On planet Earth, the term 'volatiles' often refers to the volatile components of magma.
-In astrogeology volatiles are investigated in the crust or atmosphere of a planet or moon.
+On planet Earth, the term often refers to the volatile components of magma.
+In astrogeology, volatiles are investigated in the crust or atmosphere of a planet or moon.
 Volatiles include hydrogen, nitrogen, oxygen, water, ammonia, methane, carbon dioxide, nitrogen dioxide, sulfur dioxide, hydrogen sulfide, phosphine, halogens, noble gases and others.